Asaka (musician): Biography

-In April 2020, it was announced that she would take a one-month hiatus from music activities to recover from vocal chord surgery.
+In April 2020, it was announced that she would take a one-month hiatus from music activities to recover from vocal cord surgery.
 She released her eighth single "I believe what you said" on October 14, 2020; the title track is used as the opening theme to the anime series Higurashi: When They Cry – GOU.
 Her ninth single "Seize the Day" was released on January 27, 2021; the title track is used as the opening theme of the second season of Laid-Back Camp.
 She released her second album Pontoon on August 11, 2021.
 Her song "Believe Myself" was used as the opening theme of the 2021 anime series Shikizakura.
 The song was released as her tenth single on November 10, 2021.
 Her eleventh single "Ready Set Go!!" was released on January 26, 2022.
 The title's track was used as the opening theme to the anime series She Professed Herself Pupil of the Wise Man.

 Her twelfth single "Sun Is Coming Up" was released on June 29, 2022.
 The title's track was used as the opening theme to the anime movie Laid-Back Camp.
 Her thirteenth single "Natsuyume Noisy" (夏夢ノイジー) was released on August 10, 2022.
 The title's track was used as the second opening theme to the anime series Summer Time Rendering.